sangHa0411/Llama-Instruction-Tuning/README.md

 # Llama-Instruction-Tuning
 * This repository was implemented using Jax/Flax.
 * This fine-tuning code supports model parallel, so you can train Llama2-7B model on **TPU V3-8**.
-  * I haven't run this code on other tpu devices like TPU V3-32, TPU V3-256 or gpu devices yet.
-So i am not sure this code running on those devices without errors.
 * You can easly do instruction tuning Llama2 model with diverse instruction datasets and evaluation benchmarks which consist of Open LLM Leaderboard

 ---